asagi4/comfyui-utility-nodes/README.md

 Expands wildcards, variables and functions (macros).

+It does more than its name implies.

 ### Wildcards

 Anything of the form `$name$` will look up `name.txt` in the directory specified by the environment variable `MU_WILDCARD_BASEDIR` (defaults to `wildcards` under the current working directory if unset) and randomly chooses one line from it as a replacement.

+You can use `$name:filter:filter2:...$` to add filters to the wildcard.
+All of them must match (the matching is case-sensitive). if the filter starts with `!`, the term must *not* match

+You can also use `$name+n$` where `n` is a number to add an offset to the seed used.

 ### Functions and variables
 For example: